Welfare and Spending Effects

 Gjeldsregistret (2022): “Nokkeltall fra Gjeldsregisteret,” Gjeldsregistret nettside, Url: https://www.gjeldsregisteret.com/pages/nokkeltall.

-Hagedorn, Marcus, Fatih Karahan, Iourii Manovskii, and Kurt Mitman (2019): “Unemployment Benefits and Unemployment in the Great Recession: The Role of Macro Effects,” Discussion paper, Working paper.
+Hagedorn, Marcus, Fatih Karahan, Iourii Manovskii, and Kurt Mitman (2019): “Unemployment Benefits and Unemployment in the Great Recession: The Role of Macro Effects,” Discussion paper, National Bureau of Economic Research, Working paper 19499.

-Hagedorn, Marcus, Iourii Manovskii, and Kurt Mitman (2017): “The Impact of Unemployment Benefit Extensions on Employment: The 2014 Employment Miracle?,” Discussion paper, NBER, Working paper Number 20884.
+Hagedorn, Marcus, Iourii Manovskii, and Kurt Mitman (2017): “The Impact of Unemployment Benefit Extensions on Employment: The 2014 Employment Miracle?,” Discussion paper, National Bureau of Economic Research, Working paper 20884.

 __________ (2019): “The fiscal multiplier,” Working paper, National Bureau of Economic Research.